mo10serek/cst8917_Assignment_1/README.md

 Now we need to deploy the application by pressing `F5` and it will run the entire program.
 Go to the input container and upload any image

 after that, go to the **Query editor** blade in the database resource in Azure Portal and log in.
 Then select **Select Top 1000 Rows** after right click the dbo.ImageMetrics table and check the results if there are any updated rows.

-## Run in Azure and check if the app is updated

-Press F1 again to open the command palette and run `Azure Functions: Deploy to function app...`.
-Choose the function app you made and later select **Deploy** when you are in the redeploying process.

-After redeploying, run the `Execute Function Now...` command to run the function.

-Redue the steps in Deploying the Function resources.
-After that you successful run the app.

 ## Clean up the resources